jondot/hygen/README.md

        added: app/workers/foo.js
 ```

-## hygen: a New Template Engine
+## A Different Kind of a Generator

-`hygen` was built to have a good developer ergonomics; to avoid
+`hygen` has developer ergonomics as first priority; it avoids
-cluttered template projects which are hard to reason about, and
-to simplify overly complex generator workflows.
+cluttered template projects which are hard to reason about, and simplifies overly complex generator workflows.

-Ultimately, it cuts the time from having an itch for a template in your current
+It cuts the time from having an itch generating code in your current
 project to code generated with it and others benefiting from it.

 Let's go over why `hygen` is different.
 Here's our example from before: